pvaldeshernandez/synthetic-brain-ages/README.md

 (steps 2 and 3 can be interchangeable depending on what strategy is adopted)

 ### Install dependencies
 To execute the [Workflow](https://github.com/pvaldeshernandez/Multimodal_DeepBrainNet_Clinical_BrainAge_Training/blob/main/README.md#run-the-workflow), you will need to install all of the Python libraries that are required.
-The required library and associated versions are available in requirements.txt.

 The easiest way to install the requirements is with Conda.

-conda create -p /path/to/gradientdec_env pip python=3.9
+#!/bin/bash
-conda activate /path/to/gradientdec_env
+ml conda
-pip install -r requirements.txt
+conda create -p /path/to/clinicalDeepBrainNet_env pip python=3.9 -y conda config --append envs_dirs/path/to/clinicalDeepBrainNet_env source activate /path/to/clinicalDeepBrainNet_env pip install numpy nibabel scikit-learn h5py keras matplotlib nibabel numpy pandas scipy tensorflow-gpu Pillow scikit-learn tqdm

 ### Preparing the data
 Folder example_data contains the following folders and files:
  - [data](/example_data/data):